 At the home of psychologist Julie Aasbjerg Andersen, their family fun often involves the arcade game Mario Kart.
 She has always appreciated Nintendo’s classics and is fond of gamified things.
-This is why she was drawn to Morningscore when she discovered that SEO can be fun.
+This is why she was drawn to Morningscore when she discovered that SEO, and especially link building can be fun.

 “I was completely captured by the tool because it’s made like a game.
 It makes SEO fun, so the Nintendo at home had to take a break while I completed my first link missions in Morningscore,” Julie laughs.

 Julie Aasbjerg Andersen is the founder and owner of the psychologist practice Mentalt Overskud, located in Lyngby, Denmark.
 Julie is a highly experienced psychologist after many years of working with people in children and adults psychiatry.
 Her practice is based on the desire to match each client with a psychologist they connect with.
 There are as many as five psychologists to choose from – all very different from each other.
 Clients can easily switch from one to another if it doesn’t feel right.
 Mentalt Overskud believes the process should be tailored to the client, not the other way around.